9293028750/Homework/README.md

 Print the scatter of actual price and predict price.
 It should look like this:
 ```
 ## Mini task on dataset
 <p> Load the Boston Dataset in Sklearn.
-Creating LinearRegression to fit feature and price of house.
-Using the LinearRegression with features of house in Boston Dataset to predict price of house.
-Print the scatter of actual price and predict price.
-It should look like this: </p>
+Creating LinearRegression to fit feature and price of house. </p>
+<p> Using the LinearRegression with features of house in Boston Dataset to predict price of house. </p>
+<p> Print the scatter of actual price and predict price. </p>

 Answer:
 ```